 Then you must consider the question that is there any non-blockchain solution for your project?
 If no, then go ahead with blockchain.
 If yes, how the blockchain solution is better than those non-blockchain solutions?

-After answering above questions, I believe you have your answer whether blockchain is suitable for your project.
+After answering the above questions, I believe you have your answer on whether blockchain is suitable for your project.
 These questions help to confirm you really need this technology instead of following suit.

 References: